kabisa/theguild.nl/drafts/generating-css-from-scratch-with-postcss.md

 }
 ```

-As you can see, this is inheriting most of the default behaviour except for the behaviour around rules and declarations.
+As you can see, this is inheriting most of the default behaviour except around rules and declarations.

 The custom `Stringifier` can be used like this: